 DES daughters, as they have become known, are at risk for developing a rare form of vaginal or cervical cancer called clear cell adenocarcinoma.
 Though the risk is 40 times that of someone not exposed, which sounds frightening, this translates to 1 in every 1000 women exposed, or 0.1%, so it is still a rare occurrence.
 This risk is thought to be life-long, therefore women exposed to DES while in utero should be sure they follow annual screening guidelines for "DES daughters."

-Screening includes an annual pap test with thorough exam of the vulva, vagina and cervix.
-Current screening recommendations for the general public say that women can have pap tests every 3 years, if their results are normal.
+Screening includes an annual pap test with a thorough exam of the vulva, vagina, and cervix.
+Current screening recommendations for the general public say that women can have pap tests every 3 years if their results are normal.
 This does not apply to DES daughters.
 This type of cervical cancer is not caused by HPV, therefore a negative HPV test does not mean that you can skip an annual exam.

 DES daughters are also about twice as likely to develop breast cancer, compared to women not exposed to DES.
 Women should discuss this increased risk with their healthcare providers and make a screening plan.
 This plan will likely include annual mammograms, along with an annual breast exam by their healthcare provider.
 It may be helpful to perform monthly self-breast exams to become familiar with their breast tissue and report any changes to their healthcare provider.

 Additional health concerns include infertility, miscarriage and "T" shaped uterus (an abnormally shaped uterus).
-Because babies were exposed in the 40s, 50s and 60s, they are just beginning to pass menopause in large numbers and researchers continue to follow many of these grown women to determine any additional health risks.
+Researchers continue to follow many of these grown women to determine any additional health risks.
 In addition, it is too soon to know the risk for the grandchildren of women who took DES.
 Researchers continue to follow many of these children.

 National Institutes of Health.
 Women exposed to DES in the womb face increased cancer risk.